tableau/connector-plugin-sdk/docs/run-taco.md

 # Run Your Packaged Connector (TACO file)

-Starting in 2019.4 Beta 1, you can load packaged connectors (otherwise known as TACO files).
+Starting in 2019.4, you can load packaged connectors (otherwise known as TACO files).
 To use a connector in earlier Tableau versions, or to run an unpackaged connector, see [Run Your "Under Development" Connector]({{ site.baseurl }}/docs/run-taco#run-your-under-development-connector) below.

 ## Run a packaged connector in Tableau Desktop
 1. Copy your packaged connector file (with a .taco filename extension) into your My Tableau Repository/Connectors directory.